Welcome to Clan Douglas Society of North America

 - Sponsored Clan tents at selected Celtic/Scottish events coast to coast

-CDSNA has its annual general business meeting, AGM, at Grandfather Mountain on the occasion of the Highland Games in July of even-numbered years.
-In odd-numbered years, the AGM can be held at another suitable time and place at another highland gathering, if approved by the Board of Directors.
+CDSNA has its Annual General business Meeting, AGM, in conjunction with a suitable Highlands Games between the months of July and October.
 Announcements informing membership of any AGM arrangements will be published in the newsletter and on the website.